steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 their task to make it compatible with AWS S3, even as that is a moving target with no public formal API specification.

 The S3A connector is one of the most popular of S3 connectors used to connect JVM-hosted big-data applications to AWS S3 *and to other S3-compatible stores*.
 We do not have the luxury of saying "third party stores are not our problem", so have to make sure that our release works with all stores.

 And because of that broad adoption, we need to make sure that it works in different deployment scenarios, with different configurations even within AWS.

-The task of qualifying an AWS SDK is a lot more than just incrementing a number in a maven POM file.
+The task of qualifying an AWS SDK is a lot more than just incrementing a number in a maven POM file: it is determining whether or not the SDK is safe to adopt, and, if safe, identifying and making any changes in our code that are needed to migrate.

 ## Introduction

-An AWS SDK update is a significant change to the `hadoop-aws` codebase.
-The rest of the project _should_ be unaffected, but there may be packaging-related issues in the final binary release,

 The S3A connector is utterly dependent upon the AWS SDK; even a minor change can have serious consequences.
-That is: a single line change in a maven file can bring new features and needed bug fixes.
+That is: changing a single number in a maven file can bring new features and needed bug fixes.
 It can also cause a lot of damage, albeit unintentionally.

 Some example regresssions encountered previously include:
 * The SDK printing a warning message telling developers off every time a specific object in the SDK is instantiated This breaks all tests which look for specific output strings and runs a risk of generating support calls asking "why is my application telling me off?"
 * A change in the semantics of calling `abort()` on a stream.
-  This was a valid design decision.
-However, it was unexpected.
+  This was a valid design decision —however, it was unexpected.
   And again the warning message printed every time the stream was closed prematurely flooded application logs.
 * Instabilities in the shading of third-party libraries (slf4j, etc)
-* The shaded library unintentionally declaring dependencies which redundant due to the shading.
+* The shaded library continuing to declare dependencies which redundant due to the shading.

-Third-party store support can also be trouble as it does not appear to be something tested by the AWS SDK team themselves (why would they?).
+Third-party store support can also be trouble as it is not something tested by the AWS SDK team themselves (why would they?).
 This means our code may be one of the first contact points between an update of the SDK and third-party stores.

 The core semantics of the S3A/SDK integration can be reasonably well tested simply by running the S3A integration test suite with all the optional features covered:
 * KMS encryption